-According to the Guidelines on Urological infections the daily consumption of cranberry products, giving a minimum of 36 mg/day proanthocyanindin A is recommended for the prevention of UTIs (European Association of Urology, Grabe et al 2010, 2013).
-In the updated versions of the guideline in 2015, 2020, it is mentioned that limited studies have suggested that cranberry is useful in reducing the rate of lower UTIs in women [Kontiokari et al. 2001, Slothers L 2002].
-However, a meta-analysis including 24 studies and comprising 4,473 participants concluded that cranberry products did not significantly reduce the occurrence of symptomatic UTI for women with recurrent UTI [Jepson et al. 2008].
-Due to these contradictory results, the European Association of Urology does not recommend daily consumption of cranberry products as for prophylaxis for UTI.
-(European Association of Urology, Grabe at al 2015, Bonkat et al 2018, 2020).
+According to the Guidelines on Urological infections the daily consumption of cranberry products, giving a minimum of 36 mg per day proanthocyanindin A is recommended for the prevention of UTIs (Grabe et al., 2010, 2013).
+In the updated versions of the guideline in 2015, 2020, it is mentioned that limited studies have suggested that cranberry is useful in reducing the rate of lower UTIs in women (Kontiokari et al., 2001; Stothers, 2002).
+However, a meta-analysis including 24 studies and comprising 4,473 participants concluded that cranberry products did not significantly reduce the occurrence of symptomatic UTI for women with recurrent UTI (Jepson et al., 2008).
+Due to these contradictory results, the European Association of Urology does not recommend daily consumption of cranberry products as for prophylaxis for UTI (Grabe et al., 2015; Bonkat et al., 2018, 2020).

-The guidelines of the American Urological Association, the Canadian Urological Association and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction, recommend cranberries despite a fairly low level of evidence for UTI with a grade C of recommendation Anger et al 2019).
+The guidelines of the American Urological Association, the Canadian Urological Association and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction, conclude that clinicians may propose cranberries in prophylaxis for women with UTIs despite a fairly low level of evidence for UTI with a grade C of recommendation (Anger et al., 2019).

-On July 21, 2020, Food and Drug Administration (FDA) announced qualified health claim for certain cranberry products and a reduced risk of recurrent urinary tract infection (UTI) in healthy women.
+On July 21, 2020, the Food and Drug Administration (FDA) announced qualified health claim for certain cranberry products and a reduced risk of recurrent urinary tract infection (UTI) in healthy women.
 According to the FDA, there is limited and inconsistent credible scientific evidence to support a qualified health claim for the consumption of cranberry juice beverages and limited credible scientific evidence to support a qualified health claim for the consumption of cranberry dietary supplements and a reduced risk of recurrent UTI in healthy women.